ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 #### Architecture diagram

-This is the basic architecture of an <a href="/docs/v5.6/introduction/how-mbed-works.html" target="_blank">Mbed board</a>:
+This is the basic architecture of an Mbed board:

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/mbed_internal.png)<span>A sketch of a typical Mbed board's hardware architecture</span></span>